vallotlab/mammary_pretumoral_evolution/README.md

 Input and annotation data required to run the scripts are deposited to Zenodo (**DOI: XXX**).

 ## 1. Script description
-The **scripts** folder contains the following files, correpsonding to a separate analysis block:
+The **scripts** folder contains the following files, each correpsonding to a separate analysis block:

 ```
 .